Charly Körbel

-Karl-Heinz "Charly" Körbel (born 1 December 1954) is a German former professional football defender.
+Karl-Heinz "Charly" Körbel (born 1 December 1954) is a German former professional footballer who played as a defender.
 He is currently a member of Eintracht Frankfurt's directors of football and runs their football academy.

 Career

 Playing career

 Körbel is chiefly associated with spending his entire playing career at Eintracht Frankfurt from 1972 to 1991.
 He currently holds the record for most Bundesliga appearances at 602.
 He gained six caps for West Germany and played in ten B internationals.

 Coaching career

 Nowadays, Körbel manages the Eintracht Football Academy and runs a sport shop in his hometown Dossenheim.